Activation Functions & SwiGLU

 0.000

-Gradient for all x < 0
+Gradient for all x < 0 is exactly zero.

-Once dead, a neuron never recovers
+Once dead, a neuron never updates again.

-Swish at x = βˆ’2
+Swish at x = −2

-Non-zero gradient even for negative inputs
+Non-zero gradient even for negative inputs.

-Neurons can always recover
+Neurons can always recover and continue learning.

-Why this matters: In deep networks, if a ReLU neuron receives a large negative input (e.g., from a bad weight update), its gradient becomes exactly 0.
-With zero gradient, the weights can never update β€” the neuron is permanently "dead."
-Swish and GELU have small but non-zero gradients everywhere, so neurons can always recover.
+Why Swish/GELU Gradients Matter: During backpropagation, a neural network updates its weights based on the gradient.
+If a ReLU neuron receives a large negative input, its gradient becomes 0.
+With no gradient, the weights are never adjusted—the neuron is permanently "dead."
+Swish and GELU maintain small but non-zero gradients in the negative space, resolving this issue elegantly.

 1.50

-Standard FFN (ReLU)
+Standard FFN (2 Matrices)

-SwiGLU FFN
+SwiGLU FFN (3 Matrices)